joni-lindqvist/MTK-finland-theme-editor/README.md

 ### Using theme file with Locus

+Too it self can be found here: https://joni-lindqvist.github.io/MTK-finland-theme-editor/generator.html

 Copy generated file to `/Locus/mapsVector/_themes/` if existing theme files exist remove the old MTK-theme file

 ### Using theme file with Orux